 Which Chicago Nursing Schools Offer LPN Programs?

 Find schools in Chicago offering LPN certificate programs.
-Learn about state requirements and get job growth and salary info for LPNs living in Chicago.
+Get details on tuition, program length, common courses and more to see which school meets your needs.
 Schools offering Nursing degrees can also be found in these popular choices.

 What You Need to Know